 To check our model's validity, we also look at whether the secular trends in our implied uncertainty measure are consistent with traditional measures in the literature.
-Figure 5 illustrates estimates for uncertainty in asset returns derived from our structural model as $\sigma{Z,t} = \pi/(\phi{p,t}\sqrt{3})$.
+Fig. 5 illustrates estimates for uncertainty in asset returns derived from our structural model as $\sigma{Z,t} = \pi/(\phi{p,t}\sqrt{3})$.
 We find an increasing secular trend of implied uncertainty, up to the financial crisis, with a slight reversion in its aftermath.
-Even though we do not use any standard macro variables and extract information only from the cross-sectional moments of leverage alongside our structural model, the implied uncertainty of the economy shows a similar pattern to the macroeconomic risk of long-term economic growth estimated by Schorfheide, Song and Yaron (2018): i.e., the volatility of the persistent component in the long-run risk model.
-Comin and Philippon (2005); Kehrig (2015); Bloom et al. (2018); Farhi and Gourio (2018); Schorfheide, Song and Yaron (2018) document similar patterns of rising volatility or uncertainty in macro and macro-finance.14
+Even though we do not use any standard macro variables and extract information only from the cross-sectional moments of leverage alongside our structural model, the implied uncertainty of the economy shows a similar pattern to the macroeconomic risk of long-term economic growth estimated by Schorfheide et al. (2018): i.e., the volatility of the persistent component in the long-run risk model.
+Comin and Philippon (2005), Kehrig (2015), Bloom et al. (2018), Farhi and Gourio (2018), Schorfheide et al. (2018) document similar patterns of rising volatility or uncertainty in macro and macro-finance.19